 The lengthy and slow smoking process does a number of things to the meat.
-It lets the connective tissue or gristle (collagen), which is a property that makes meat tough, to soften and become converted into a number of sugars.
+It lets the connective tissue or gristle (collagen), which is a property that makes meat tough, soften, and become converted into a number of sugars.
 This cycle also imparts sweetness to the meat and at the same time, makes it tender.

 The best meats for smoking are usually meats that are tougher cuts like the brisket and whole turkey.
 Here are some suggestions for smoking that you can try out with your meat smoker.

-Barbecue, smoking and grilling enthusiasts love pork, and the rib part is the best pork part that you can cook in a smoker.
+Barbecue, smoking, and grilling enthusiasts love pork, and the rib part is the best pork part that you can cook in a smoker.
 Ribs contain a high amount of fat and collagen, which is well-matched for smoking.
 They are also affordable and you can find them in most grocery stores.

 However, they need to be prepared correctly prior to smoking.
-Smoking pork ribs requires some groundwork.
+Smoking pork ribs require some groundwork.
 You have to remove the tough membrane located at the back of the rack, but this can easily be drawn away.
 Ribs often come in two parts—the central part and the lower part which are connected by ligaments.

 Butchers and meatpackers split them, and they are often sold individually, but it is easy to find a section in one piece.
 Many like to separate the segments for cooking, but experts often say that smoking them whole will provide a better flavor.
 If you want to smoke them whole, you have to consider the size of your smoker.

 However, it does tend to dry up during the smoking process, so brining the meat is always suggested.
 You must brine the meat for an hour per pound.
-They also go well with rubs, and mesquite wood for smoking.
+They also go well with rubs and mesquite wood for smoking.

 One of the best meats for smoking is beef brisket.
-Brisket is a chewy, tough and nearly flavorless cut of beef, so it is not favored by cooks for use with certain cooking methods.
+Brisket is a chewy, tough, and nearly flavorless cut of beef, so it is not favored by cooks for use with certain cooking methods.
 However, it matches the purpose of a smoker and significantly acquires the benefits of smoking.

-The collagen is melted during the process, and wraps the meat with its moistness.
+The collagen is melted during the process and wraps the meat with its moistness.
 The fat melts away and deeply penetrates the meat; thus, the meat turns into a tender hunk of meat that is packed with flavor.

 You have to keep in mind that in order to get a great output with brisket, you have to allow the meat to undergo a long and slow smoking process; the breakdown of collagen will take some time.
 Brisket does not entail a lot of preparation though.
 You can also add rubs or brine the meat.